gudchalmers/lasvecka/README.md

 Use command `docker-compose -f dev.docker-compose.yaml up` to run the dev docker-compose.yml.

 or use `node index.js` to run the app locally without docker.
+Don't forget to run `npm install` first.

 ## API